 The 5x variance problem

 Same creator profile.
 Same metrics.
 Same format.
 Answers ranging from €3K to €15K.
-When 76 people in the same industry can't agree on a price, the market isn't functioning — it's just negotiating blind.
+When 76 people in the same industry can't agree on a price, the market isn't functioning.
+It's just negotiating blind.

 The experience premium